DRUMCARL05/fifa2026/INSTRUCTIONS.md

 ## Known Constraints & Decisions

+**Incomplete predictions defaulting to 0 (fixed July 2026)** Previously, a player could tap the stepper for one team only (e.g. enter France's score but never touch Paraguay's), leaving that side `null` in Firestore.
+`scoreMatch()` treats any `null` field as an incomplete prediction and awards 0 points — even if the entered side alone would have implied a correct-team pick.
+This was counterintuitive: pressing "−" to manually set a score to 0 isn't obvious.
+Fixed in `window.step()` (`index.html`) — the moment either side of a match is tapped, the untouched sibling now defaults to 0 automatically (both visually and in the saved data), rather than staying `null`.
+**Scope of the fix:** only applies going forward, to new interactions.
+It does **not** retroactively repair predictions already saved with one side `null` — those still score 0 and would need a manual Firestore correction if found (admin.html has no UI for editing individual player predictions). `admin.html`'s own stepper (`astep`, used for entering real match results) was intentionally left unchanged — this issue only affects player predictions.

 **Why no shared leaderboard via JSON export?**
 Firebase Firestore gives every player a real-time live leaderboard.
 The export/import approach was considered and rejected in favour of this.